eove/orca/docs/workflow/offline_vault_ceremony.md

 These 3 persons should be **physically present during the whole ceremony**, and **have their hardware token with them**.

 1. The first role is the `operator` (💻).\
-   This person is typing commands on a terminal on the *ephemeral vault*, following their own copy of this workflow document and the list of scripts that have been planned to be executed.
+   This person is the one typing the commands during the verification phase and manipulates the `observer`'s computer.\
+   They follow their own copy of this workflow document.

 2. The second role is the `reporter` (📝).\
    This person has their own copy of this ceremony workflow document.\
-   During the whole ceremony, this person will fill in the sections framed with a <span style="border:2px dotted dodgerblue;padding-left:2px;padding-right:2px;">dotted-blue border</span>.\
+   During the whole ceremony, this person will fill in the sections framed with a <span style="border:2px dotted dodgerblue;padding-left:2px;padding-right:2px;">dotted-blue border</span>.

 > [!Tip]
 > To extract these sections from the html version of the ceremony's workflow, use the following filter:\